HKPolyU-UAV/airo_control_interface/README.md

 # AIRo Control Interface
-This project focuses on developing a control interface with customized outer-loop position controller.
+This project provides a control interfaces based on PX4 that uses customized outter-loop controllers.
+Currently supported customized controllers include Model Predictive Control (MPC), Backstepping Control (BS), and Sliding-Mode Control(SMC).
+By using this package you can have functions such as auto takeoff/landing, RC transmitter control, and follow external trajectory commands.

+## Installation

+It is recommanded to run the package in our docker following instructions ([here](https://github.com/HKPolyU-UAV/docker_practice)).
+By doing so, you can skip the installation section.

 ## Prerequisites
 * ROS ([ROS noetic](http://wiki.ros.org/noetic/Installation/Ubuntu) recommended)
 * [QGroundControl](http://qgroundcontrol.com/)
 * [MAVROS](http://wiki.ros.org/mavros)
 * [Acados](https://docs.acados.org/installation/index.html)

-## Installation

-It is recommanded to run the code in our docker following instructions ([here](https://github.com/HKPolyU-UAV/docker_practice)).
-By doing so, you can skip the installation section.
-Just install the Docker image with airo-packages.

 First, install Acados at your home directory.
 If you want to install Acados at other directory, change the acados_include and acados_lib directory written in CMakeLists.txt of airo_control package, and also change ```~/acados``` in the following codes to your customized directory in the following codes.
 ```